acarabott/tabToWindow/safari/TabToWindow/tab-to-window-notes.md

 - safari does not support `tabs.move`
   - can do `tabs.duplicate`
+  - can do `windows.create` with `tabId` as a param "If included, moves a tab of the specified ID from an existing window into the new window."
+    - doesn't solve "move to other window" case

 - using `windows.update` to change position to `top: 0` with `height: screen.availHeight` gest the wrong position as it doesn't take the browser chrome into account
   - `windows.create` seems fine though